 Amazingly, the forecast for Squamish called for a stretch of clear skies and warm temperatures.
 So, Ross and I headed north for 4 days of Squamish granite.
 Our main objective was The Grand Wall of the Chief (which Ross had climbed twice since last July), but we also climbed some other stellar multipitch routes.
 The trip to Squamish also served as a warm up for our planned climbing roadtrip in June 2007 to Red Rocks, Yosemite, and Rocky Mountain National Park.
-Ross did an amazing job leading over 30 difficult pitches in 4 days (thanks Ross!).
+This trip reiterated how lucky I have been to climb with Ross.
+He is one of the few who can make The Grand Wall look easy.

 Day 1 – May 10: UNFINISHED SYMPHONY on the Chief (5 pitches: 5.9, 5.10a, 5.10d, 5.10d, 5.11b)